BenFictional/dmd-300-sp20/design-project-2/project-2-documentation.md

    * Include figures and diagrams of conceptual relationships
    * Describe media used in digital production.
 For example, print, web, info-graphics, game/interactive, animation, video/film, audio/sound, physical installation, etc.
 6. **Images**
-   * Include four–eight images that show key features of your work with short descriptions of each image.
+   * Include 4–8 images that show key features of your work with short descriptions of each image.
 7. **Bibliography**
    * You can choose either APA or MLA format for document.
 See [documentation resources](/documentation-resources.md) for help.